DanielMcDonagh/playwright-sort-by-test/05_framework-design.md

 • **What to do**
   - Keep test data (user accounts, sample orders) in simple JSON or spreadsheet tables.
-  - Store URLs, credentials, and flags in environment-specific config—never inside test scripts.
+  - Store URLs, credentials, and flags in environment-specific config-never inside test scripts.
   - Use a tiny “setup” step to log in or seed data before each test, so scenarios stay independent and repeatable.

 ### 6. Emphasise Code Quality & Collaboration